A blank page.

 But Black Friday has begun to represent something else in our society.
 It is now a celebration of unbridled consumerism.
 Only in America do we wait in line and push past others for sale items one day after giving thanks for everything we already have.

 And the things we buy on Black Friday are, almost by definition, things we don’t need.
-To make matters worse, the cultural expectation of spending during the holiday season is negatively impacting us in significant ways—24% of holiday shoppers say they overspent their holiday budget in 2016 and 27% admit to not making a budget at all.
+To make matters worse, the cultural expectation of spending during the holiday season is negatively impacting us in significant ways—24% of holiday shoppers say they overspent their holiday budget last year and 27% admit to not making a budget at all.

 With that as the backdrop, quietly reflecting and taking time to write on Black Friday has become my ritual.
 If I can wake up early just to rush out for the purpose of buying something I don’t need, certainly I can wake up early to create something good to bring into the world.